What is therapy, counselling or psychotherapy?

 Counsellors have usually trained for 2 years part time on a recognised BACP or ACC Diploma in Counselling course at a university or registered centre.
 In recognised training institutions this involves seeing clients in a supervised placement.
 They are qualified to work with the issues and problems that beset people in their personal relationships, at work, and arising from loss or bereavement etc.

 Psychotherapists are normally required to hold a professional qualification such as in psychiatry, clinical psychology, social work, psychiatric nursing or occupational therapy prior to the postgraduate training.
-In addition they undertake at least a 4 year part time training based at a university, training institution or NHS psychotherapy department recognised by the UKCP or BAP.
+In addition they undertake a 4 to 6 year part time training based at a university, training institution or NHS psychotherapy department recognised by the UKCP or BCP.
 This involves a substantial clinical placement seeing clients/patients for therapy at a recognised psychotherapy centre.
 They are qualified, depending on experience, to work with individuals suffering from serious levels of anxiety and depression, personality disorders, complications arising from self harm, eating disorders and trauma etc.

 The differences between counsellors and psychotherapists is described fully by the UKCP, BACP and BCP on their websites as well as what you can expect from their services.
 All counsellors and psychotherapists are required to be in ongoing supervision which helps to regulate and support their work.
 Most psychotherapists have been required to be in their own personal therapy (at least once a week) throughout their training.